darkn3rd/devops_box_guides/mac.md

 ### **Python**

-Homebrew has has some breaking chanages on at least two ocassions in the last three years, so from this experience, recommend using a python manager like `pyenv`.
+Homebrew has had some breaking changes on at least two occasions in the last three years, so from this experience, recommend using a python manager like `pyenv`.
 This may have something to do with the community at large, where some environments have `python` pointing to either `python2` or `python3`.
-For this reason, I would also recommend not relying on `python` as the executable in the shebang line, and refer to the `python2` or `python3` explicitly, adding symblinks if required:
+For this reason, I would also recommend not relying on `python` as the executable in the shebang line, and refer to the `python2` or `python3` explicitly, adding symlinks if required:

   * `!#/usr/bin/env python3`
   * `!#/usr/bin/env python2`